drpatrik/combatris/README.md

 * Combatris and Marathon: The winner is judged on score.
 * Sprint: The fastest player to clear 40 lines are the winner.
 * Ultra: Clear as many lines as possible within 3 minutes.
-* Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).
+* Battle: Judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

 The multiplayer mode is using a voting mechanism to ensure that all participants are playing the same campaign.
-The voting rules are simple; the campaign with the greatest number of players wins and any player that want to play another campaign will be rejected.
+The voting rules are simple; the campaign with the greatest number of players wins and any player that wanted to play another campaign is rejected.
 If there is a draw between the number of players Battle will be prioritized.
-Any player that are alone in a specific campaign will be rejected.
+Any player alone in a campaign will be rejected.

 Combatris supports both keyboard and gamepads.
 The game has been tested with: